nixworks/public/news/2010/04/19/README.md

 ##### Kabul
 ### [Seven are killed and 30 are injured in a magnitude 5.3 earthquake in the mountains north of Kabul, Afghanistan. ](/news/2010/04/19/seven-are-killed-and-30-are-injured-in-a-magnitude-5-3-earthquake-in-the-mountains-north-of-kabul-afghanistan.md)
-_Context: Afghanistan, Kabul_
+_Context: Kabul, Afghanistan_

 ##### Indonesia
 ### [Hundreds of Indonesian protesters in Jakarta demand the riot police be disbanded after three are killed and at least 156 wounded in bloody clashes between Indonesian National Police and demonstrators. ](/news/2010/04/19/hundreds-of-indonesian-protesters-in-jakarta-demand-the-riot-police-be-disbanded-after-three-are-killed-and-at-least-156-wounded-in-bloody-c.md)
-_Context: riot police, Indonesian National Police, Jakarta, Indonesia_
+_Context: Jakarta, Indonesia, riot police, Indonesian National Police_

 ##### North Korea
 ### [North Korea denies it sank a South Korean naval patrol boat in disputed waters between the two Koreas. ](/news/2010/04/19/north-korea-denies-it-sank-a-south-korean-naval-patrol-boat-in-disputed-waters-between-the-two-koreas.md)